YeldFi/YeldFi/README.md

 ### Withdraw Flow:
 1. User sends shares to Vault for redemption
 2. Vault returns equivalent amount of assets to user

-## ⚠️ Disclaimer

-Use at your own risk.
-Always DYOR (Do Your Own Research) before investing in DeFi protocols.

 ---